 D2: Define and describe the problem

-Describe the internal or external problem by identifying “what is wrong with what” and detailing the
+Describe the internal or external problem by identifying “what is wrong with what” and detailing the problem in quantifiable terms.
+Develop a clear problem statement and problem description

 - Define the problem using the 5W2H approach and Process flow diagram